 When are you available for teaching?

-I’m available Sundays, Tuesdays, Wednesdays and Thursdays starting around 1pm with the last lesson usually ending at 7pm (MST).
+Lessons slots are available Sundays, Tuesdays, and Wednesdays starting around noon with the last lesson usually ending at 7pm (MST).
 You can absolutely schedule weekly or bi-weekly.
 To view the full teaching calendar, you can signup to access the student portal here.
 If you have other questions, give me a call or shoot me a text at 720-314-8054. -Draven

 Where are you located?

-I’m located in Northwest Denver, Colorado, USA.
-I’m also available to do lessons online through Skype.
-Currently over 75% of my students are online.
+I’m located in Northwest Denver, Colorado, and teach lessons online through Skype.
 I teach students across the world, from Austin, Texas to Australia, from Utah to the U.K.

 How much are lessons?

 We operate on a simple flat-rate system.
-Weekly lessons are $436/month (4 lessons/month, which works out to be $109/lesson).
-Biweekly lessons are $222/month (2 lessons/month, which works out to be $111/lesson).
+Weekly lessons are $492/month (4 lessons/month, which works out to be $123/lesson).
+Biweekly lessons are $250/month (2 lessons/month, which works out to be $125/lesson).
 We send out invoices on the first and are due by the third.
-Individual lessons are $125/lesson and are paid per lesson.
+Individual lessons are $175/lesson and are paid per lesson.
 Payment for individual lessons is due a week prior to confirm booking.
-Your initial vocal assessment is only $55.
+Your initial vocal assessment is only $60.
 Click to request a lesson now.

 What genres do you specialize in?